Whey versus plant protein powders – which is best?

 So which type is best?

 Well, this firstly depends on personal factors such as food intolerances and preferences, but there are a few things to look out for to determine which is best for your individualised goals.
 Whey protein, as with any animal product, is known as a complete protein because it contains all 9 essential amino acids that the body cannot produce itself, so it is crucial that we get these from the diet.
 We want to make sure that any protein powder contains these essential amino acids to ensure we are getting the most bang for our buck.
 Most plant foods do not contain all the 9 essential amino acids and therefore manufacturers will generally combine 2 or 3 different plants in one product to ensure all of these are included.
 A particular amino acid of interest is leucine, a Branch Chain Amino Acid important for muscle anabolism (building).
 It is recommended to have a good dose of this after a high intensity or resistance training workout, which is often easier to meet with a protein powder.
 Most plant proteins do not contain high levels of leucine; therefore, whey has been found to stimulate muscle synthesis at higher rates than plant proteins.
-Recent studies are now indicating that it is important to spread your protein intake throughout the entire day rather than in one sitting, to get the best results for muscle anabolism.
+Whey Versus Plant Protein Powders – Which Is Best?
+3 Recent studies are now indicating that it is important to spread your protein intake throughout the entire day rather than in one sitting, to get the best results for muscle anabolism.
 Studies have shown increased muscle gains in individuals that consumed 20 grams of protein pre- and post-workout.
 This is in comparison to the individuals who consumed the same amount but in the morning and evening.
 Individuals who are aiming to building lean muscle mass could benefit from the slightly higher levels of protein and leucine and lower calories in whey protein.
 So overall there is no standout winner, supplementation is highly dependent on personal preference and goals.
 It is also important to remember that supplements and protein powders should not replace a balanced diet.
 If you need more guidance to decide what is best for you, come in and have a chat with the staff at Nourish who are happy to point you in the right direction.

 Eve Nutritionist